Full Name Asher Brown Durand

 Died 17 September 1886 in Maplewood, New Jersey

 Proposed by N/A: Founder

 Elected 13 January 1847 at age fifty

 Archivist’s Note: Father of John Durand.
-After his death, a memorial address delivered at the clubhouse on 9 April 1887 by Daniel Huntington was published in book form (not yet reproduced on this website).
+After his death, a memorial address delivered at the clubhouse on 9 April 1887 by Daniel Huntington was published as Asher B. Durand: A Memorial Address by Daniel Huntington.

 Asher B. Durand was one of the founders of the Century, and but three survive him.
 Born in 1796, whilst Washington was still President, and dying during the administration of Cleveland, it was permitted him to witness the wonderful material and intellectual development of the Nation, and by his own ability and life-work to contribute essentially to the wonderful advance of our people in knowledge of all that pertains to the theory and practice of the fine arts.

 We respect the man of unblemished character, as we admire the versatile artist; but we honor the citizen, who was both a founder of the National Academy of Design, and of the Century Association.

 Horace W. Robbins